 Supplementation: There are enzymes that play a supporting role in the health of telomeres.
 Telomerase is a perfect example.
 A naturally occurring enzyme, it lengthens telomeres while protecting them from shortening in the future.
 Supplements like Enzymedica’s Telomere Plus™ can help increase telomerase activity, potentially helping support telomeres and aging by association.* Studies in mice showed that mice lacking in telomerase aged prematurely, but became healthier when the enzyme was replaced.7

-There are still a few holes in the scientific evidence, so we can’t say with total confidence that improving your telomere length will lead to reduced effects of aging.
-However, as we learn more, it becomes clear that telomeres are impacted by many things we associate with aging.
+As we learn more, it becomes clear that telomeres are impacted by many things we associate with aging, lifestyle stress especially.
 Combined with understanding other mechanisms of aging, like oxidative stress, we may one day unlock the means to be healthier as we get older.

 Comments will be approved before showing up.